“Hope, no matter how unlikely, is still worth singing for. There has to be magic in that.” (Maggie Warren on Presto)

 Maggie Warren is a contributor to Half Mystic Journal’s Opus II, Issue I: Presto.
 They currently teach first-year writing at the University of Missouri Kansas City.
 She has had work published by Hayden’s Ferry Review, Tanka Journal, Empty Mirror, and Barrelhouse.
 You can find more of their work at maggiewarren.com.

 When I think of presto, I think of the classic image of a magician pulling a rabbit from a hat.
 Sometimes I feel like a magician-poet pulling a toad out of a hat, especially when I get to tell people that there’s really a frog called the pobblebonk, and it sounds like a banjo.
 But I wonder about other magic tricks.
-To me, presto is about discovery, but I see my writing as completely reliant on patience and process, which makes me wonder about the power a poet has to exact magic in and out of the poem.
+To me, presto is a discovery, but I see my writing as completely reliant on patience and process, which makes me consider the power a poet has to exact magic in and out of the poem.

 I struggled to write “The Toads Have Convinced Me” for four years.
 I began the poem in the summer of 2020, fully locked down to protect my at-risk family members during the COVID pandemic.
 By the time I wrote the last words, I’d lost my dad, my aunt and uncle, and many family pets, including my heart-dog.